What is necrotising fasciitis?

 How do you get necrotising fasciitis?

-Necrotising fasciitis may occur in anyone, in fact, almost half of all known cases of streptococcal necrotising fasciitis have occurred in young and previously healthy individuals.
+Necrotising fasciitis may occur in anyone, with almost half of all known cases of streptococcal necrotising fasciitis occurring in young and previously healthy individuals.
 The disease may occur if the right set of conditions is present, these include:

 - Cervicofacial necrotising fasciitis can follow mandibular fracture or dental infection.